 I’d never heard of Serotonin until I was diagnosed with Neuroendocrine Cancer in 2010.
 It is frequently discussed, often with contrasting views from the respondents.
-One common assumption/question is that it is responsible for many things that can go wrong with NET Cancer patients who have serotonin-producing tumours.
-To a certain extent, that’s true but statement such as “it’s the hormones” is an easy assumption to make or an easy answer to give in response to a complex set of circumstances.
+One common assumption/question is that it is responsible for many things that can go wrong with Neuroendocrine Cancer patients who have serotonin-producing tumours.
+To a certain extent, that’s true but statement such as “it’s the hormones” is an easy assumption to make; or an easy answer to give in response to a complex set of circumstances.
 It’s difficult to get a definitive answer and the science behind the behaviour of our hormones isn’t really 100% tied down – the human body is extremely complex.

-You may see serotonin referred to as a ‘neurotransmitter’, a ‘chemical’ and a ‘hormone’ – this is complex but it is my understanding that it just adds context in respect the role/location of the serotonin, e.g. neurotransmitter is concerned with the nervous system (the neuro in neuroendocrine), whereas chemical and hormone are essentially synonymous with the endocrine system.
+You may see serotonin referred to as a ‘neurotransmitter’, a ‘chemical’ and a ‘hormone’ – this is complex, but it is my understanding that it can add context in respect to the role/location of the serotonin, e.g. neurotransmitter is concerned with the central nervous system and the brain (the neuro in neuroendocrine), whereas chemical and hormone are essentially synonymous with the endocrine system.
 The two systems interface thus the term “Neuroendocrine“.
 Consequently, I’ll keep this as basic as I can (author’s note on completion – it was not easy!).

 Serotonin and NETs